 2. Meningococcal Bacteria

-The bacteria spread through the throat and respiratory secretions in ways such as spit through numerous activities including kissing and close contact with another person.
-Typically, the disease is treated by physicians with antibiotics.
+Bacteria spread through the throat and respiratory secretions in ways such as spit through numerous activities including kissing and close contact with another person.

 3. Pneumococcal Bacteria

-The disease is spread from person to person through the transmission of the bacteria.
-The spread occurs due to tiny infected droplets from the nose, throat, or mouth.
+The disease is spread from person to person, usually from tiny infected droplets from the nose, throat, or mouth.
 Meningitis can be contracted by being too close to the sneeze or cough of an infected person.